 Students help to raise funds for and participate in a variety of art-related activities including workshops and projects, school and community mural painting, a spring trip, Arts Fest, and local and regional exhibits and competitions.

-Advisors: Ms. Bach and Mrs. Scannell
+Advisors: Mrs. Stein and Mrs. Gorr

 Please follow the link to catch up on all of our fundraisers, events and activities. website